-Mr. McKeever stated that the 100 kilowatt unit located in Ashmore should be complete within the next month and it sits at about 37 meters at the hub, which is 121 feet, and the blade length in diameter is 69 feet
+Mr. McKeever stated that the 100 kilowatt unit located in Ashmore should be complete within the next month and it sits at about 37 meters at the hub, which is 121 feet, and the blade length in diameter is 69 feet which is 34 feet above that therefore being less than 160 feet.
+He said that Lakeland Community College falls right in the path of the Coles County Airport and they have a restriction from the FAA of 160 feet.
+He

-ZBA AS APPROVED JULY 16, 2009 6/11/09 1 which is 34 feet above that therefore being less than 160 feet.
-He said that Lakeland Community College 2 falls right in the path of the Coles County Airport and they have a restriction from the FAA of 160 feet.
-He 3 said that the one thing nice about their turbine is that it will sit right underneath their restriction therefore if 4 they can satisfy the FAA then they should be able to satisfy others.
-5 6 Mr. McKeever stated that the American Wind Energy Association has indicated that if the parcel is smaller 7 than an acre then the turbine should not be taller than 80 feet and if it is larger than an acre then there should 8 be no height restriction.
-He said that he does not believe that everyone is going to go with the American 9 Wind Energy Association's statement but the County could pass a ruling which makes the tower fit the lot 10 and if it does not fit the lot make sure that written approval it obtained from the adjacent landowners.
-He 11 said that he does not know many people that he would ask, if he could do it, that would not allow him to do 12 it.
-He said that if he knew for a fact that his neighbor would not approve his desire to put up a turbine on his 13 property then he would not think about pursuing it in the first place.
-14 15 Mr. McKeever stated that the Vestas V17 is a refurbished machine and the one negative thing about it is that 16 it is designed for the larger wind speeds in California therefore he does not see the chance of having any of 17 them here due to the fact that they do not do well in a lower wind speed area.
-He said that he has seen some 18 of the 40 kilowatt units in East Glenn and each time he drives by one of them he smiles because it has been 19 broken since January.
-He said that one of the reasons that the 40 kilowatt unit, which was just constructed 20 in November, is broken is because it has old technology in the blade design, is on a static tower and the 21 ground remains soft and the crane cannot come in to finish it.
-He said that for six months this large 40 22 kilowatt unit has sat idle not producing electricity while his turbine spins like crazy.
-23 24 Mr. McKeever stated that there are concerns about the lease options for the wind turbines.
-He said that what
+1 said that the one thing nice about their turbine is that it will sit right underneath their restriction therefore if

+2 they can satisfy the FAA then they should be able to satisfy others.

+Mr. McKeever stated that the American Wind Energy Association has indicated that if the parcel is smaller than an acre then the turbine should not be taller than 80 feet and if it is larger than an acre then there should be no height restriction.
+He said that he does not believe that everyone is going to go with the American Wind Energy Association's statement but the County could pass a ruling which makes the tower fit the lot and if it does not fit the lot make sure that written approval it obtained from the adjacent landowners.
+He said that he does not know many people that he would ask, if he could do it, that would not allow him to do it.
+He said that if he knew for a fact that his neighbor would not approve his desire to put up a turbine on his property then he would not think about pursuing it in the first place.

+The said that it lie knew for a fact that his neighbor would not approve his desire to put up a turbine of

+Mr. McKeever stated that the Vestas V17 is a refurbished machine and the one negative thing about it is that it is designed for the larger wind speeds in California therefore he does not see the chance of having any of them here due to the fact that they do not do well in a lower wind speed area.
+He said that he has seen some of the 40 kilowatt units in East Glenn and each time he drives by one of them he smiles because it has been broken since January.
+He said that one of the reasons that the 40 kilowatt unit, which was just constructed in November, is broken is because it has old technology in the blade design, is on a static tower and the ground remains soft and the crane cannot come in to finish it.
+He said that for six months this large 40 kilowatt unit has sat idle not producing electricity while his turbine spins like crazy.